Almanax/cytoscape.js-edgehandles/README.md

     // NB: i indicates edge index in case of edgeType: 'node' return {};
   },
+  idValue: function() {
+      // callback that returns id for new edge return undefined
+  },
   show: function( sourceNode ){
     // fired when handle is shown
   },